 What’s more, there may be safety considerations to take into account.
 For example, staff working in extreme environments, operating heavy machinery or handling hazardous substances must be equipped with the correct gear to keep them warm, comfortable and safe in the workplace.
 As such, choosing your workwear is not a task that should be taken lightly, since the wellbeing of your employees and the reputation of your company may depend on it.
-This comprehensive guide outlines the factors you need to consider when selecting workwear that’s right for you.
+This comprehensive guide outlines the factors you need to consider when selecting custom workwear that’s right for you.

 Regardless of whether you expect your staff to interact with the public on a regular basis, you should still prioritise the image that their uniform creates when choosing workwear.
 Consider the environment in which they’re operating and the brand of your company and select garments and styles accordingly.

 In all but the rarest circumstances, including branding on your company apparel will be a foregone conclusion, since it’s a chance to increase brand exposure and engender a sense of unity among the workforce.
 Decide where you want the branding to appear, whether you’d prefer printed or embroidered designs and what form you wish them to take and you’re well on your way.

 Intrinsically connected to the branding mentioned above, you’ll likely wish to either choose colours that are consistent with your company’s brand or ones that complement it.
 The style of uniform you select may place restrictions on the palette that’s available, so consider the problem from all angles before settling upon a colour scheme.

 Again, the working environment is all-important when it comes to selecting the kind of company workwear that will comprise their uniform.
 For example, those who spend much of their time outdoors may need extra protection against the Great British climate, so fleeces and insulated jackets could be an ideal solution.